Skip to main content

 The monthly payments total is taken from the active accounts payment column.

-In the example, below, there are three accounts with payment values but mortgages are excluding leaving £120 (unsecured loan) + £753 (second mortgage) = £873
+In the example, below, there are three accounts with payment values but mortgages are excluded leaving £120 (unsecured loan) + £753 (second mortgage) = £873

 Example: